zenml-io/zenml/docs/book/user-guide/production-guide/ci-cd.md

 This allows data scientists to experiment with data processing and model training locally and then have code changes automatically tested and validated through the standard pull request/merge request peer review process.
-Changes that pass the CI and code-review are then deployed automatically to production.
+Changes that pass the CI and code review are then deployed automatically to production.
 Here is how this could look like:

 ![Pipeline being run on staging/production stack through ci/cd](../../.gitbook/assets/ci-cd-overall.png)